Table of Contents

 Five species of sea turtles come to the Rekawa beach for nesting.
 Therefore Rekawa is one of the very few beaches in the world where visitors can spot five species of seven sea turtles species available in the world.
 All species of sea turtles are declared as endangered animals in Sri Lanka.
 So head to Rekawa beach during your Sri Lanka tour and beach holiday you will be rewarded with one of the very rare marvels of mother nature.

 You need to be patient to watch the turtle, turtles are crawling across the beach in the night, away from the sea.
-Rekawa, where sea turtle watching is popular, is among the top 10 Eco-friendly destinations named by online travel community IgoUgo.
+Rekawa, where sea turtle watching is popular, is among the top 10 Eco-friendly destinations named by the online travel community IgoUgo.

 If you happened to be in a hotel near Hambantota or Tangalle you can visit Rekawa without any trouble.
 It will take less than 30 minutes to reach Rekawa from both beach holiday destinations.
-A tour can be organized to Rekawa with help of tour operators or travel desks in any of the hotels in Sri Lanka.
-Price of the tour varies mainly depending on the distance to Rekawa from your hotel.
+A tour can be organized to Rekawa with the help of tour operators or travel desks in any of the hotels in Sri Lanka.
+The price of the tour varies mainly depending on the distance to Rekawa from your hotel.

-Unlike all other man-made sea turtle conservation centres, where you have to pay for entrance, at Rekawa beach no one need to pay for the entrance ticket.
+The protection of the turtles and hatchlings that are coming to the beach is secured by a staff appointed by the wildlife conservation department.
+So whatever you pay goes for a good cause.
 But visitors are required to wait for a long time sometimes until the right moment come.
 Therefore instead of money, you have to allocate some of your valuable time here.

-The turtles are visiting the Rekawa beach at their convenient time and visitors should wait until the right moment come.
+The turtles are visiting the turtle beach in Sri Lanka at the most appropriate time by considering various factors such as safety and visitors should wait until the right moment come.
 Usually, the sea turtles are occurring here at night.
 Visitors are allowed to use torches to spot sea turtles from the distance.

 It’s an agonizingly slow crawl of exhausting half an hour by a creature not adapted to the land.
 Having reached the top of the beach, the turtle then spends about another 45 minutes digging an enormous hole.
-After having to lay the eggs turtles make a rest, fills in the hole & eventually crawls back down to the sea.
+After having to lay the eggs turtles make a rest, fill in the hole & eventually crawls back down to the sea.
 It’s an epic effort, the sight of which makes the whole evening-long experience worthwhile.